Encoding classical information into quantum resources: Applications

 For a given distinguished orthonormal basis $\{\ket{k}\}_{k=1}^d$, the diagonal elements of $\rho$, $\matrixel{k}{\rho}{k}$, are known as populations, while the off-diagonal elements, $\matrixel{k}{\rho}{l}$ with $k\neq l$, are called coherences.
 The completely dephasing quantum channel $\Delta$ with respect to this basis sends all coherences to zero whilst not affecting the populations.
 More generally, we say that a quantum channel $\E$ is \emph{population-preserving} if for all $k,l$ we have

 with $\delta_{kl}$ denoting the Kronecker delta.
-In other words, such channels process only coherences of a quantum system.
+In other words, such channels process only coherences of a quantum system, and are also known in the literature as \emph{generalised dephasing channels}~\cite{devetak2005capacity}.

 As already noted in Sec.~\ref{sec:intro}, channels $\E_m$ that are encodings into resources destroyed by $\Delta$ are precisely the population-preserving channels.
 Using Theorems~\ref{thm:single-shot}~and~\ref{thm:asymptotic}, we can thus study the capacity of coherence to carry information.
-This way we can provide operational meaning to measures of coherence studied within the resource theory of coherence~\cite{baumgratz2014quantifying}.
-In particular, we have that the asymptotic rate of encoding classical information into coherences of $\rho^{\otimes N}$ is given by